You Rang, M'Lord?: Reception and release

 The show acquired a following in Hungary where a version dubbed into Hungarian was broadcast following the fall of Communism in the country.
 A fan club has nearly 23,000 followers and in 2018, a celebratory banquet was held in Budapest attended by actors Jeffrey Holland, Michael Knowles, Catherine Rabett, Susie Brann and Amanda Bellamy to celebrate the 30th anniversary of the pilot episode.

 The show started a complete re-run on 3 April 2018 on UKTV's Drama channel in the afternoon Comedy Slot, and also shortly thereafter on GOLD.
+It is also being shown on That's TV in 2024.

 In addition, all four series are available individually along with a box set of the complete collection as digital downloads from the iTunes Store.